Facial Trauma Surgery in Sydney

 Lower jaw (mandible) fractures

 The mandible is the most commonly fractured facial bone.
-Injuries may cause pain, swelling, bruising, and difficulty opening or closing the mouth.
-Depending on the location and displacement, repair may require plates and screws to stabilise the fracture and protect the bite.
+A jaw fracture causes pain, swelling, bruising, and difficulty opening or closing the mouth.
+Jaw fracture surgery in Sydney may be required when the fracture is displaced or unstable.
+Treatment involves titanium plates and screws to stabilise the fracture and restore bite alignment.

 Nasal fractures

-Nasal injuries are frequent in sports, falls, and assaults.
+Nasal fractures are frequent in sports, falls, and assaults.
 A broken nose can affect both breathing and appearance.
-Early assessment helps determine whether manipulation or surgical intervention is required to restore airflow and nasal alignment.
+Early facial fracture management is important to determine whether manipulation or surgical repair is needed to restore airflow and nasal alignment.

 Frontal sinus fractures